trek-view/basecamp/_posts/2022-08-05-historic-air-quality-lookup.md

 The Atmotube PRO detected PM1, PM2.5, and PM10 pollutants, like dust, pollen, soot, and mold, plus a wide range of Volatile Organic Compounds (VOCs)

 Based on the feedback from readers who are far more knowledgeable in the field, it became clear the AtmoTube Pro works best when still and placed indoors.
 For measuring air quality on the move in an accurate way would be impossible.
-Even more so, it would also be unrealistic for all Explorer users to purchase an Atmotube PRO.
+Even more so, it would also be unrealistic for everyone to purchase an Atmotube PRO in addition to an already expensive 360 camera.

 So I went back to the drawing board.